-LEADER CONTRIBUTORS AIM Germany, Roeselare & Warsaw CEMR, Energy Cities, EUROCITIES, Gothenburg, Udine.
+LEADER CONTRIBUTORS AIM Germany, Roeselare, Warsaw CEMR, Energy Cities, EUROCITIES, Gothenburg, Udine.
 Support Document (Better Regulation + Better Knowledge)

-In the EU's vision for a long-term strategy for 2050 ("Clean Planet for all: A European Strategic long-term vision for a prosperous, modern, competitive and climate neutral economy"), Member States are asked to work together with all local and regional authorities towards becoming carbon neutral by 2050.
-Although this is not formally adopted by the Member States, the strategic vision shows how Europe can lead the way to climate neutrality by investing in realistic technological solutions, empowering citizens, and aligning action in key areas such as industrial policy, finance, or research.
+In the EU's vision for a long-term strategy for 2050 (Clean Planet for all: A European strategic long-term vision for a prosperous, modern, competitive and climate-neutral economy), Member States are asked to work together with all local and regional authorities towards becoming carbon neutral by 2050.
+Although this has not been formally adopted by the Member States, the strategic vision shows how Europe can lead the way to climate neutrality by investing in realistic technological solutions, empowering citizens, and aligning action in key areas such as industrial policy, finance, or research.
 All this is to be done in parallel to ensuring social fairness for a just transition.
 This vision for a climate-neutral future covers nearly all EU policies and is in line with the 2015 Paris Agreement's objectives.
 Therefore, the role of the sub-national level will be fundamental to help to decrease global emissions.
 Also, it is often necessary for multiple municipalities to work together on one single energy masterplan with the cooperation of a regional authority.
+Besides this, the EU Member States have to develop integrated national energy and climate plans (NECPs) for the period 2021 to 2030.
+Moreover, multiple European municipalities will be adopting their Sustainable Energy and Climate Action Plans for the period until 2030.

 Energy systems have historically been relatively simple and centralised.
 They have been based on matching supply and demand, transmitting energy through a distribution system, and ensuring that users have a reliable supply.
-However, the energy transition demands a more complex, decentralised, dynamic system that requires a more interventionist approach from cities and municipalities in planning their system.
+However, the energy transition demands a more complex, decentralised, and dynamic system that requires a more interventionist approach from cities and municipalities in planning their system.
 Energy masterplanning is a spatial, and sometimes also temporal, approach to determining the energy needs of a locality.
 It explores how those needs will be met through a variety of power and heat sources.
-This approach needs to consider future growth and changes in the locality, dynamic demand, new technologies, and new energy production.
+This approach needs to consider future development and changes in the locality, dynamic demand, new technologies, and new energy production.
 It also necessitates the involvement of a wide group of local actors for input.

 As we are increasingly moving towards decentralised energy infrastructures and technologies, we also need to adapt the governance of the energy system.
-This will mean that the local and regional authorities, who actually stand at the forefront of this transition, are able to contribute towards energy planning and scenarios which are still predominantly discussed at the national level.

-Energy masterplanning needs to be tailored to local conditions, as well as to future development and growth plans.
-To ensure that the local energy system is integrated into the larger energy system, energy masterplanning will often require close cooperation with neighbouring and regional authorities, Member States, etc.
+This will mean that the local and regional authorities, who actually stand at the forefront of this transition, are able to contribute towards energy planning and scenarios.
+Moreover, energy masterplanning needs to be tailored to local conditions, as well as to future development.
+To ensure that the local energy system is integrated into the larger energy system, energy masterplanning will often require close cooperation with neighbouring and regional authorities, including also cross-border cooperation between Member States etc.

-To move from the singularity of the project-based approach towards a successful energy transition, it is necessary to empower cities and municipalities to develop and implement their own energy masterplanning (which for purposes of this Action includes both aspects of energy planning as such and energy aspects of other related municipal planning processes like spatial planning).
+To move from the singularity of the project-based approach towards a successful energy transition, it is necessary to empower cities and municipalities to develop and implement their own energy masterplanning (which for purposes of this Action includes both aspects of energy planning as such and energy aspects of other related municipal planning processes such as spatial planning).
 This integrated and territorial approach should be linked to wider urban development, particularly in relation to the density and the climate conditions of the specific region.
-The tools developed should therefore also be usable for different sized cities and municipalities.
+Another key aspect in relation to energy efficiency is keeping housing affordable for all citizens.
+The tools developed should also be usable for different sized cities and municipalities.